carmine560/trading-assistant/README.md

 ### Configure Cash Balance and Price Limit Regions ###

-Configure cash balance and price limit regions on Hyper SBI 2 in order that Tesseract recognizes prices.
+Configure the cash balance and (optional) price limit regions on Hyper SBI 2 in order that Tesseract recognizes these prices.
+A price limit is only referenced if the previous closing price does not exist.
 These configurations are saved in the configuration file `place-trades.ini`.

 ``` shell
 place-trades.py -C X Y WIDTH HEIGHT